From vision to creation

 1. INSPIRATION

 Katia's goal is to capture the essence of the animals she paints; their beauty, intelligence, vulnerability and resilience.
-Although birds are one of her favourite subject, she also enjoys painting creatures she has encountered during hikes, travels, or some she might have seen on her trail cams.
-She is also drawn to painting endangered animals, as well as rescued species from rehabilitation centres and sanctuaries she follows on social media.
+Although birds are one of her favourite subject, she also enjoys painting creatures she has encountered during her hikes and travels.

 2. SKETCHING